JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 GPU compatible?
 Check.
 Fast adjoints?
 Check.
 Did you do any work?
 Ehh, not really.
 Composability did that work for us.

-Before proceeding to a more realistic use case, we want to visualize the trajectory followed by the neural network.
-We will evaluate our model till a maximum depth of `100` (or till it converges to a steady state).
+Before proceeding to a more realistic use case, we visualize the trajectory followed by the neural network.
+Thereby, we will evaluate our model to a maximum depth of `100` (or until it converges to a steady state).

 ```julia
 # Visualizing